webpro-nl/knip/packages/docs/src/content/docs/guides/performance.md

 import * as MyNamespace from './helpers';
 ```

-Use the [`--performance` flag](../reference/cli.md#--performance) to see how
+Use the [`--performance` flag][1] to see how often `findReferences` is used and
-often `findReferences` is used and how much time is spent there.
+how much time is spent there.

 This article explains the issue in more detail: [Speeding up the JavaScript
-ecosystem - The barrel file debacle][1].
+ecosystem - The barrel file debacle][2].
 The conclusion: "Get rid of all barrel
 files".

 ## Workspace Sharing

-Knip "bundles" files from separate workspaces into a single TypeScript program
+Knip shares files from separate workspaces if the configuration in
-if the configuration in `tsconfig.json` allows.
-This saves memory and time.
-The
+`tsconfig.json` allows this.
+This reduces memory consumption and run duration.
-relevant compiler options are `baseUrl` and `paths`:
+The relevant compiler options are `baseUrl` and `paths`, and a workspace is
+shared if the following is true:

-- If the `compilerOptions.baseUrl` is not set explicitly
+- The `compilerOptions.baseUrl` is not set explicitly
-- If there are no conflicting keys in `compilerOptions.paths`
+- There are no conflicting keys in `compilerOptions.paths`

 With the `--debug` flag you can see how many programs Knip uses.
 Look for
 messages like this: